Updated: Aug 18

 Hit-and-Run.
 A hit-and-run collision occurs when one of the parties exits the scene without sharing details or communicating with the authorities.
 Drivers involved in a crash that affects any vehicle must stop at a near distance under California law.

-If you were injured in a car accident in Los Angeles, the following should be your top priorities:
+If you were injured in a Los Angeles car accident, the following should be your top priorities:

 Getting the best medical treatment available to help you recover from your injuries.